kuvaibhav/kuvaibhav/README.md

 I am full stack developer and I love strong typed languages such as Typescript and Java.
 But when I am in a hurry my goto option is always Python.
 Okay that being said I like juggle between multiple languages and technologies and love to explore new avenues.

-### Techical Speciality: genericness (British English)
+## Techical Speciality: genericness (British English)
 ### /dʒɪˈnɛrɪknəs/  (Noun)
 ### 1. the state or quality of being generic   2.generic properties
 - My work experience at Deloitte Consulting and Salesforce.com gave me repeated chances to specialize in making generic software solution.
-I have designed and built UI for a "No Code" application and implemented a generic metrics storage database augmented by a source agnostic ingestion adn query APIs.
+I have designed and built UI for a "No Code" application and implemented a generic metrics storage database augmented by a source agnostic ingestion and query APIs.

-The philosophy by which I identify myself is :
+## Life Philosophy
 ### "A jack of all trades is a master of none, but oftentimes better than a master of one"